At Workare we provide driver medicals that follow the HSE guideline standard for Fork lift Truck drivers.

 How often should you carry out a Driver Medical?

-- All existing and potential workplace transport operators should be screened for fitness at employment and at five-yearly intervals from age 40.
-To age 65 and annually over 65.
+- All existing and potential workplace transport operators should be screened for fitness at employment and at five-yearly intervals from age 40 to 65 and then annually over 65.

 - Group 2 licences are renewable five-yearly from age 45 by a doctor.